microsoft/SmartHotel360-Backend/docs/01-setup.md

     echo ${ACR_NAME}
     echo ${AKS_SUB}
     ```
 1. Execute the `setup.sh` script, which contains an end-to-end package-and-deployment process.
+CD into the `setup` directory (if not already there) and run this command:

     ```bash
-    bash ./setup-apis.sh
+    bash ./deploy-apis.sh
     ```

     The script will take some time to execute, but when it is complete the `az aks browse` command will be executed and the Kubernetes dashboard will open in your browser.